EdemGold/Nutshell-Machine-Learning/Machine-Learning-Concepts/Unsupervised-Learning/Clustering/clustering-performance-measures/README.md

-# Building Cluster Algorithms
+# Cluster Algorithms Performance Measures
-This folder provides coded explanations on how to build different Cluster Algorithms
+This folder provides coded explanations on how to build performance measures for Clustering Algorithms

-## Algorithms Built
-- K-Means Clustering
-- Mean Shift Algorithm
 ## Packages Needed
 - scikit-learn
 - pandas